eonist/eonist.github.io/_posts/2018-12-17-Programmatic-autolayout.md

 #### Gotchas when using programatic AutoLayout
-- Use loadView instead of viewDidLoad for creating views with constraints
+- Use loadView instead of viewDidLoad for creating views with constraints This example uses the anchor syntax and not the older constraint syntax
 ```swift
 override func loadView() {
      super.loadView()